Christian Kirk: Jacksonville Jaguars

 Kirk playing for the Jacksonville Jaguars in 2022.

 On March 16, 2022, Kirk signed a four-year, $72 million contract with the Jacksonville Jaguars.
 In his Jaguars debut, Kirk had six receptions for 117 yards in the 28–22 loss to the Washington Commanders.
 In the following game, he recorded two receiving touchdowns in the 24–0 victory over the Indianapolis Colts.
 In Week 10, against the Kansas City Chiefs, he had nine receptions for 105 yards and two touchdowns in the 27–17 loss.
 In the 2022 season, Kirk achieved career-highs with 84 receptions, 1,108 receiving yards and eight touchdown receptions.
 Kirk scored receiving touchdowns in both of the Jaguars' postseason games.

 In the 2023 season, Kirk had 57 receptions for 787 yards and three touchdowns in 12 games.
 Kirk missed the last five games of the 2023 season with a core muscle injury.

 In the 2024 season, Kirk had 27 receptions for 379 yards and one touchdown in eight games.
 On November 2, after suffering a season-ending broken collarbone in a Week 8 matchup against the Green Bay Packers, Kirk was placed on injured reserve.

 Houston Texans

 On March 12, 2025, Kirk was traded to the Houston Texans in exchange for a seventh-round pick in the 2026 NFL draft.
+Kirk had 28 receptions for 239 yards and one touchdown in 13 games in the 2025 season.
+He had eight receptions for 144 yards in the team's Wild Card Round win over the Pittsburgh Steelers.
+Kirk had a receiving touchdown in Houston's 28–16 loss to the New England Patriots in the Divisional Round.

+San Francisco 49ers

+On March 18, 2026, Kirk signed a one-year, $6 million contract with the San Francisco 49ers.
+He was placed on injured reserve on August 30.